Keto Beef Stew

 Looking down into two pots filled with chunky beef soup with lots of vegetables and chopped vegetables near by.

-How to make keto beef stew
+How to make this stew

 A pot of beef stew on a wooden board with carrots in the background and spoons nearby.